reactiveui/website/input/docs/handbook/commands/index.md

 // Here we subscribe to all exceptions thrown by our
 // command and log them using ReactiveUI logging system.
-// If we forget to do this, our application will crush
+// If we forget to do this, our application will crash
 // if anything goes wrong in LoadUsers command.
 LoadUsers.ThrownExceptions.Subscribe(exception =>
 {